Barakat Foundation: Telehealth

 The Barakat Foundation and Execution of Imam Khomeini's Order (in cooperation with the Ministry of Health) have pursued/implemented the issue of Telehealth.
-According to the minister of Health, Saeed Namaki: "...
-This great scientific work helps us in order to utilize a tool called "telemedicine" in these (far) areas of the country.
-This new approach (telemedicine) allows us to increase productivity in Islamic Republic of Iran's specialized manpower and have health justice in the farthest areas of Iran.
-He also added, "it began in the farthest and most deprived parts of the country."
+According to the Minister of Health, Saeed Namaki: "...
+This great scientific work helps us to utilize a tool called 'telemedicine' in these (far) areas of the country.
+This new approach (telemedicine) allows us to increase productivity in the Islamic Republic of Iran's specialized manpower and provide health justice in the farthest areas of Iran.
+He also added, "It began in the farthest and most deprived parts of the country."

+In February 2023, the Barkat Cancer Specialist and Subspecialty Hospital began operations as a state-of-the-art facility dedicated to oncology.
+This center, recognized as a super-specialized treatment institution, was established with an investment of approximately 1,200 billion Tomans.
+It offers a comprehensive range of services, including cancer screening, diagnosis, and treatment, while also providing training for specialists and utilizing cutting-edge treatment equipment.
+Among the advanced technologies employed at this center are linear accelerators, CyberKnife systems, tomotherapy, and CT simulators.
+These devices have been introduced in a treatment center for the first time in West Asia, enabling precise and personalized treatment options.
+The center leverages modern technologies and advanced scientific methodologies to enhance the quality of treatment and research services in oncology.

-Services in Arba'een pilgrims
+Services for Arba'een pilgrims

 Among the activities of this foundation is related to its participation in infrastructure development and providing services to Arba'een pilgrims at the borders.

 Projects

-According to the CEO of Barkat Foundation: 57,000 construction projects have been initiated in Barkat Foundation and nearly 52,000 of them have come to fruition.
+According to the CEO of Barkat Foundation, 57,000 construction projects have been initiated in Barkat Foundation, and nearly 52,000 of them have come to fruition.